 Questions about Presbyterians Sharing?
 Contact us today by email or call 1-800-619-7301 ext.
 267.

-Have you been wondering about the meaning behind the new Presbyterians Sharing logo?
+Have you been wondering about the meaning behind the Presbyterians Sharing logo?

 The fish was chosen because of the early church’s use of the fish as a symbol of Christ and the Christian faith and church.
-It also recalls both the miracle of sharing (loaves and fishes) and the commission to be “fishers of people”.
-There are 8 fish, which represent the 8 synods in the PCC.
-Theologically, the number 8 refers to the 8th day (day of resurrection), which invokes the “new creation” – the reconciliation and renewal of all things.
+It also recalls both the miracle of sharing (loaves and fishes) and the commission to be “fishers of people.”
+There are eight fish, which represent the eight synods in the PCC.
+Theologically, the number 8 refers to the 8th day (day of resurrection), which invokes the “new creation”—the reconciliation and renewal of all things.

 The colour purple invokes the colour of majesty and reminds us both of Christ’s rule but also the kingdom we are to build on earth.
-The design includes 2 variations of the cross – the Greek cross (+) and the St. Andrew’s cross (x).
+The design includes two variations of the cross—the Greek cross (+) and the St. Andrew’s cross (x).

-Share this engaging video at your Annual General Meeting, or as a moment for mission during worship!
+Thank you for your generous gifts in 2018!
+Share this short video at your Annual General meeting, or use as a moment for mission during worship.

 This video highlights some of the ways in which gifts to Presbyterians Sharing are making a difference, in Canada and around the world.
 Share it at your congregation’s Annual General Meeting, on Presbyterians Sharing Sunday, or as a moment for mission.

 The “One Mission, Two Funds” video highlights how gifts to Presbyterians Sharing and PWS&D are sharing Christ’s love in Canada and around the world.